-- A. Approve the budget adjustments for the addition of thirteen (13) regular positions and two (2) limited term positions for urgent project support and drought emergency needs; and - B. Approve the Fiscal Year 2021-22 midyear operating and capital budget adjustments.
+- A. Approve the budget adjustments for the addition of fourteen (14) regular positions and two (2) limited term positions for urgent project support and drought emergency needs; - B. Approve the Fiscal Year 2021-22 midyear operating and capital budget adjustments; and - C. Approve the recommendation to revise the Board Governance Policy Executive Limitation 3.7 to increase the number of unclassified positions from no more than thirty-two (32) to thirty-four (34) positions without Board approval.